chainflip-io/support/.github/ISSUE_TEMPLATE/perseverance-issue-report.md

 ---

 **Sanity Check**
-Have checked the existing issues to make sure it's not a duplicate?
+- Have I checked the existing issues to make sure it's not a duplicate?
-Have you gotten the relevant logs or error messages for the report?
+- Have I gotten the relevant logs or error messages for the report?

 **Description:**